DeclanKainos/gcp-pod-inpair/README.md

 Possible thanks to InPost exposing their [API ShipX](https://dokumentacja-inpost.atlassian.net/wiki/spaces/PL/pages/622754/API+ShipX)

-Designed to run as either an AWS Lambda function or a Google Cloud Run service.
+Designed to run as an AWS Lambda function.
-The AWS Lambda variant stores results in an S3 bucket, which serves as the backend for a static website.
+The function stores results in an S3 bucket, which powers a static website.
 It is triggered hourly to refresh the data.
-The Google Cloud Run variant stores results in a Google Cloud Storage bucket.

 http://www.inpair.pl